Anxiety Assessment Tools

 What are Anxiety Assessment Tools?

 Throughout the process, providers look for signs and symptoms, as well as risk factors and potential comorbidities.
-Assessment tools are typically designed for specific ages and purposes, with clinical validation backing their accuracy and clinical relevance.
+Assessment tools for anxiety are typically designed for specific ages and purposes, with clinical validation backing their accuracy and clinical relevance.
 For instance, within a behavioral disorder, you might find tools to evaluate the type or severity.
 If a provider suspects a condition, they can deliver an assessment tool to collect more data and inform their intervention plans or diagnosis.

-These assessment tools often come in one of the following formats:
+Anxiety assessment tools often come in one of the following formats:

 • Rating scales: A patient might rate the severity or frequency of a symptom on a 1 to 10 scale.